tashikomaaa/tasky/README.md

 ```

 #### **View Real-Time Logs**

-View the real-time logs for a specific process:
+See the real-time logs for a process:

 ```bash
 node src/cli.js logs <pid>